nicholasrussellconsulting/contentful-utility-suite/README.md

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA, OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE, OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

 ---

-Though not as legally rigorous, when creating this CLI app, there were people renovating the upstairs apartment from 8:00AM-Midnight at various noise levels.
-These renovations included what sounded like hammering a tile floored and dragging around screeching furniture.
-As I said, this lasted from the early morning into the night with no regard for the peace of their neighbors.
-For these reasons, any parties involved in those renovations are hereby barred from using this application in any capacity without exception.